 Combining these signals would allow all participants to understand customers more accurately and sell more effectively.
-However, customer data is sensitive, regulated, and commercially protected, and enterprises do not trust each other with raw datasets or identifiers.
-The incentive to collaborate exists, but traditional data sharing is not viable.
+However, customer data is sensitive, regulated, and commercially protected, and enterprises do not trust one another with raw datasets or identifiers.
+Any joint analysis of customer behavior requires datasets from different companies to be moved into a shared system or granting external access.

-To enable collaboration without data sharing, we built a decentralized Customer Data Platform that replaced shared datasets with shared execution.
+To enable collaboration without data sharing, we used our technology to build a confidential and decentralized Customer Data Platform that replaced shared datasets with shared execution.
 Instead of moving customer data into a central system, the platform was designed so that audience logic runs directly against each data owner’s environment.
 Each enterprise participates in collaboration while keeping its data local.

 This required a decentralized architecture.
 Every data provider deployed its own instance of the platform inside its own infrastructure, connected directly to internal systems.
 There was no central CDP, no shared database, and no platform operator in the middle.
 The platform was delivered as software and protocol, not operated as a service.

 When an audience definition is submitted, it is executed across multiple enterprise instances.
-Each instance processes its own aggregated data locally and participates through trusted execution environments.
+Each instance processes its own aggregated data locally and participates through Trusted Execution Environments (TEE).
 Matching and combination logic runs inside TEEs, coordinated by a decentralized protocol that enforces permissions, consent, and usage rules.
 The output of this process is a segment: a set of approved customer identifiers, typically phone numbers, representing an audience such as “women over 40 who buy baby products.”

 These segments are then sent directly to marketing platforms or partner channels for activation.
 No customer profiles, attributes, or raw datasets are exchanged between enterprises, and no participant, including the platform developer, has visibility into another party’s data.
 This architecture enables enterprises and advertisers to collaborate, activate campaigns, and measure impact while removing trust from the equation by design.